With the discovery of the love hormone oxytocin, science now supports the age-old understanding that love truly has healing powers.

 Oxytocin is excreted by the heart and the brain.
 The pituitary gland excretes it during labor, delivery and breastfeeding to encourage mother baby bonding.

 Men and women get a dose of cuddle hormone during sexual intercourse, when you hug a loved one, and snuggle your pet.

 You don't even have to physically touch someone to experience the emotional warmth and feelings of closeness oxytocin creates.
 Enjoying the company of friends and loved ones, and doing good deeds prompts its release.

 Oxytocin encourages trust between mates, evokes feelings of contentment, and fosters social bonding and empathy for others.
 It helps you feel less stressed, anxious and afraid.

-The more your pituitary and heart releases the love hormone, the more benefits of oxytocin you receive:
+The more oxytocin is released by your pituitary and heart, the more benefits you receive.

-Humans are not the only ones to experience the benefits of oxytocin.
+Humans are not the only ones to experience the benefits of the love hormone.
 When scientists treated a group of isolated hamsters, their wounds healed faster than hamsters receiving a placebo injection.
 Likewise, wounds on hamsters living with a companion healed twice as fast as those who were isolated.
 They also produced fewer stress hormones.

 You can experience the benefits of this cuddle hormone by nurturing your relationships with others and yourself regularly.

 Warm, loving, intimate relationships, nurturing touch anywhere on your body, positive interactions, and giving and receiving support with other humans and animals increases oxytocin levels.

 The benefits of oxytocin are significant to your mental and physical well-being.
 Even so, the healing power of love extends beyond the reaches of this hormone alone.
 When you create and enjoy deep, loving connections with yourself and others, you are more likely to experience more happiness and better health than if you are a loner.Source: What is it and what does it do?